boucherm/GazePrediction/README.md

 You should probably aim for at least 20 000 images ( therefore performing 30 acquisition runs ).
 Perform different acquisition runs preferably at different: times of the day, positions in front of your screen, screen height, screen inclination, etc...
-In short: try to make the training data representative of the final use cases.
+( i.e. try to make the training data representative of the use cases )

 Quirk: the net is prone to learn to only use the head orientation ( thus ignoring eyes ).
 To counter this, you can perform some acquisition runs while: